Ecco: The Tides of Time: Reception

-GamePros review of the Sega CD version declared that "Like the recent Genesis version, Tides of Time Sega CD is an excellent sequel, offering enchanting graphics and sounds."
+GamePros review of the Sega CD version declared: "Like the recent Genesis version, Tides of Time Sega CD is an excellent sequel, offering enchanting graphics and sounds."
 They also remarked that the History Glyphs, an exclusive feature of the Sega CD version, add to the enjoyment of the game.
 Next Generation agreed, saying they are "very nicely done, and completely charming."
 Also noting the improved graphics and music of the Sega CD version, they gave it three out of five stars.
-Electronic Gaming Monthly gave it a 7.6 out of 10, with Mike Weigand commenting, "Take the Ecco 2 game and add beautiful music and excellent sound effects and you get the Ecco 2 CD.
-Fans of the dolphin series (like me) will probably love this one, others will probably be converted."

-IGN gave the Virtual Console release of Ecco: The Tides of Time a 7/10, and stated that "this underwater adventure's lack of direction may leave you lost at sea."
+Electronic Gaming Monthly gave it a 7.6 out of ten, with Mike Weigand commenting: "Take the Ecco 2 game and add beautiful music and excellent sound effects and you get the Ecco 2 CD.
+Fans of the dolphin series (like me) will probably love this one, others will probably be converted."IGN gave the Virtual Console release of Ecco: The Tides of Time a 7/10, and stated that "this underwater adventure's lack of direction may leave you lost at sea."
 NintendoLife said that "for a Megadrive game Ecco 2 looks amazing.
 Ecco has a 3D rendered quality much like what is found in Donkey Kong Country", and finally concluded that "you’ll have a whale of a time", giving the game a 7/10.
 GameSpot criticized the game for being "simply more of the same" as the first Ecco game, with all the same frustrations.
-Though they remarked that the music and a number of moments of the gameplay are outstanding, they concluded the game to be overall not worth buying, and gave it a 5.5 out of 10.
+Though they remarked that the music and a number of moments of the gameplay are outstanding, they concluded the game to be overall not worth buying, and gave it a 5.5 out of ten.
 Australia's Official Nintendo Magazine listed Ecco: The Tides of Time as one of the 20 Classic Sega Games You Must Play, saying that "there is really nothing quite like Ecco the Dolphin."